 The internal-* (or guestfs_internal_*) functions are purely to be used by libguestfs itself.
 There is no reason for programs to call them, and programs should not try to use them.
 Using them will often cause bad things to happen, as well as not being part of the documented stable API.

-Please don't use github pull requests - they will be ignored.
-The reasons are (a) we want to discuss and dissect patches on the mailing list, and (b) github pull requests turn into merge commits which we don't want.
+Please don’t use github pull requests - they will be ignored.
+The reasons are (a) we want to discuss and dissect patches on the mailing list, and (b) github pull requests turn into merge commits but we prefer to have a linear history.

 If you want to suggest a useful feature but don't want to write the code, you can file a bug (see "GETTING HELP AND REPORTING BUGS") with "RFE: " at the beginning of the Summary line.